P-Chevalier/Getting_and_Cleaning_Data/CodeBook.md

 subject_test and subject_train data sets are merged.
 All test and train data sets are merged together.
 All 561 features were read into R.
-The 561 features are filtered for 33 ‘mean()’ and 33 ‘std()’ features. according to the features_info.txt: mean(): Mean value std(): Standard deviation
+The 561 features are filtered for 33 'mean()' and 33 'std()' features. according to the features_info.txt: mean(): Mean value std(): Standard deviation